 The impacts from increased rainfall are the area's biggest climate change risks however the challenges from rising temperatures and sea levels will also bring risks as well as opportunities for the area.
-To understand these risks further, and if action is required to adapt to them, the Council is an active member of the Climate Ready Clyde partnership - a collaborative initiative developing an adaptation strategy and action plan for the Glasgow City Region (which includes all of South Lanarkshire both rural and urban areas).
+To understand these risks further, and what action is required to mitigate them, the Council is an active member of the Climate Ready Clyde partnership - a collaborative initiative that has developed an adaptation strategy and action plan for the Glasgow City Region (which includes all of South Lanarkshire both rural and urban areas).